What Are the Three Types of Product Defects in Nebraska?

 - Wrongful death damages for surviving family members

 The amount of compensation depends on injury severity and the degree of manufacturer fault.
-Nebraska follows a modified comparative fault system, meaning victims can recover damages as long as they are not more than 50% at fault for their injuries.
+Nebraska follows a modified comparative fault system, meaning victims can recover damages only if they are found to be less than 50% at fault for their injuries.
+Your total compensation will be reduced by your percentage of fault; a plaintiff found to be 50% or more at fault is barred from recovery.

 💡 Pro Tip: Keep detailed records of all expenses and losses related to your injury.
 Documentation strengthens your claim and helps ensure you receive full compensation for all damages.